 Massimo Sartori is an Associate Professor at the University of Twente where he directs the Neuromechanical Modelling & Engineering Lab.

 His research focuses on integrating neuromuscular system models to the interface between users and wearable robotic technologies for enhancing human movement.
 He is interested in understanding the neuro-musculoskeletal mechanisms underlying human movement and how these are altered by impairment.
 He applies neuro-mechanical modeling and electrophysiological signal processing, in a translational way, to develop real-time model-based control technologies for restoring natural motor function and for enhancing human health.

-Jose Gonzalez-Vargas is a Research and Innovation Manager at Global Research, Ottobock SE & Co.
+Jose Gonzalez-Vargas is the Head of the Research Hub Germany (Global Research), Ottobock SE & Co.
 KGaA in Germany.

 His research focuses on the development of human-machine interfaces, robotics and neuro-rehabilitation devices.
 In his past he has designed robotic systems, embedded electronics and control algorithms (e.g. development of a bio-inspired control scheme of an elastic actuator using “Feedback Error Learning”).
 He has experience working on several research and industry related projects, in a variety of countries.

 Hans Rietman is a physiatrist and professor in Rehabilitation Medicine & Technology at the University of Twente.
 He performs his clinical work as a rehabilitation physician at Roessingh Center for Rehabilitation.
 He is also appointed at the research institute Roessingh Research and Development.

 His research focuses on the clinical use of technology in restoration of functions in patients with neurological disorders and patients with amputations of upper and lower extremities.
 He is actively involved in a diversity of (inter-) national projects focusing on Rehabilitation Robotics and Active Assistive Devices.

 SimBionics aims to train future professionals to have the capacity of developing successful